The Ho Chi Minh Trail: Then and Now (Part 1)

 Russian-made RPGs were a cheap, simple and formidable weapon.

-discarded explosive shells litter parts of the Ho Chi Minh Trail
+discarded explosive shells litter parts of the Ho Chi Minh Trail in Laos

-female Vietnamese soldier carrying mortars
+a Vietnamese soldier carrying mortars

-Vietnamese soldiers setting up a mortar
+Vietnamese soldiers setting up a mortar on the Ho Chi Minh Trail in Laos

-Setting up a mortar.
+Vietnamese soldiers setting up a mortar.

 Local farmers often convert mortar casings into cow bells.